yyrichy/docs/source/worldedit.md

 [single block pattern]: #single-block-pattern
 ### Single Block
-Inorder to WorldEdit with a singular block, use a singular [block ID](id).
+In order to WorldEdit with a singular block, use a singular [block ID](id).
 ```eval_rst
 .. topic:: Example: Setting Orange Wool